-Actual Service Test Shows Practicability of Intermittent Tapered Speed Control and Stop Indications THE CHICAGO & NORTH WESTERN demonstrated the General Railway Signal Company's system of intermittent inductive tapered train control on October 13, between West Chicago, Ill. and Forris (Elgin).
+HE Chicago & North Western demonstrated the General Railway Signal Company's system of intermittent inductive tapered train control on October 13, between West Chicago, Ill., and Forris (Elgin).
 A special train consisting of an Atlantic type locomotive, a business car and a parlor observation car left Chicago at 9:00 a. m., the test being completed at 3:00 p. m.

-Fifteen railroads
+Layout on Single Track.
+Black Rectangles Represent Energized Inductors; Open Rectangles, Unwound Inductors celeration of a train to insure a safe stop.
+Speed is so tapered as to handle the trains as they would be handled manually, automatic braking being used only when speed limits are exceeded.

-Making Low Speed Tests Over Pair of Track Inductors were represented by signal, mechanical and general officers, there being a total of 41 present.
+Fifteen railroads were represented by signal, mechanical and general officers, there being a total of 41 present.

 The territory on which this device is installed is not a portion of the line designated in the Interstate Commerce Commission's order and this installation was made primarily for test purposes.
 From West Chicago to Wayne, there is five miles of double track, the balance being single track.
+The double track is equipped with Model 2A, direct-current signals located on bridges and the single track is equipped with the absolute permissive block system, Model 2A, direct-current signals being mounted on the masts in the usual manner.

+There is an interlocking plant a short distance from the West Chicago station from which it has been customary, under certain traffic conditions, to advance trains to the

+Track and Signal Plan Showing Location of Track Inductors on Typical Double Track Layout

-The double track is equipped with Model 2A, direct-current signals located on bridges and the single track is equipped with the absolute permissive block system, Model 2A, directcurrent signals being mounted on the masts in the usual manner.
-The installation is of special interest due to the nature of the track and the varied classes of traffic which operate over it.
-Fixed limited speed is imposed at certain locations, as approaching the end of double track and interlocking plants, i.e., certain fixed speed limitations are in effect which are enforced through the use of pairs of inductors constructed without windings.
-The speed control scheme generally uses three pairs of inductors governing the approach to stop signals which force the deceleration of a train to insure a safe stop. the "Call-on" signals is now enforced by the application of pairs of inductors suitably placed between the interlocking plant and West Chicago station.
-The speed control and receiving apparatus for freight and passenger locomotives is identical except for the timing of the time element contactor.
+The installation is of special interest due to the nature of the track and the varied classes of traffic which operate station on "Call-on" signals.
+The limited speed indicated by the "Call-on" signals is now enforced by the application of pairs of inductors suitably placed between the interlocking plant and West Chicago station.

+The speed control and receiving apparatus for freight and passenger locomotives is indentical except for the timing of the time element contactor.
 Locomotives that are, under certain circumstances, used in both passenger and freight service are equipped with time element contactors that may be automatically adjusted for either class of service.
 At present two passenger and two freight locomotives are equipped with receiver apparatus and mechanism for operating engineer's brake valve.
-A number of tests were-made to demonstrate the operation of the system for both speed control and train stop features.
-Detailed description of the General Railway Signal Company's train control system was published on page 521 of the Railway Age for March 4, 1922.
-Actual Train Operation Tests Made On leaving West Chicago, the special test train followed a scheduled milk train, the engineman of the special train being
+A number of tests were made to demonstrate the operation of the system for both speed control and train stop features.
+Detailed description of the General Railway Signal Company's train control system was published on page 113. of the March, 1923, issue of the Railway Signal Engineer.

+Receiving Element on Tender Truck Standing Over a Track Inductor

+Actual Train Operation Tests Made

-Relays and Timing Element Are Housed in a Cast-Iron Box on the Tender instructed to pass signals at "caution" or "danger" in an attempt to close up on the milk train.
-While the milk train was in the block signal 913 i.e., at the station at Wayne, signal 913 was at "stop," and signal 911, at "caution."
-Under these conditions the special train, in approaching -To Elgin To Chicago+ Wayne 915 - 914 - 912 910 908 .
-906 West Chicago 916 9 13 9 11 909 907 1 905 903 Track and Signal Plan for That Part of Installation from West Chicago to Wayne Showing Location of Track Inductors Speed is so tapered as to handle the trains as they would be handled manually, automatic braking being used only when speed limits are exceeded.
-There is an interlocking plant a short distance from the West Chicago station from which it has been customary, under certain traffic conditions, to advance trains to the station on "Call-on" signals.
-The limited speed indicated by Digitized by Google signal 913 at a speed of 55 m.p.h., received a brake application at the first pair of inductors after passing signal 911.
-This automatic application of the brakes brought the train to a stop in approximately 3,300 ft. with the locomotive and one-half the length of the first car past the signal.
-The special train then followed the milk train west from Wayne on the single track.
-Signal 919, in the caution
+On leaving West Chicago, the special test train followed a scheduled milk train, the enginemen of the special train being instructed to pass signals at "caution" or "danger" in an attempt to close up on the milk train.
+While the milk train was in the block of signal 913 i. e., at the station at Wayne, signal 913 was at "stop," and signal 911, at "caution."
+Under these conditions the special train, in approaching signal 913 at a speed of 55 m.p.h., received a brake application at the first pair of inductors after passing signal 911.
+This automatic application of the brakes brought the train to a stop in approximately 3,300 ft., with the locomotive and one-half the length of the first car past the signal.